nanstey/community/README.md

 ## Issues

-If you have a question about Battelsnake or have a problem using it, please start with the [troubleshooting guide].
+If you have a question about Battelsnake or have a problem using it, please start by asking us about it in our slack at <https://battlesnake.slack.com>, sign up here: [Slack].

 If that doesn't answer your questions, or if you think you found a bug, please [file an issue].